fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 We'd be looking at building entirely new applications from scratch, deploying them to a server, making them accessible through the internet, or maybe using a serverless architecture.
 We can get a domain, and host it on a server, or use a cloud provider like AWS, GCP, or Azure, if you want.

 I have curated a list of 9-12 projects that we could build together.
 The list keeps on changing, the same as with the DSA list.
 All of these can be found on the internet.
-I'd be explaining one here, and we could do the rest together.
+I'll explain a couple of projects here, and we could build the rest together.

+1. A tiny cmd-line bit-torrent client written in TypeScript.
+2. A distributed chat application using websockets, worker threads, and a database written in Rust.
+3. A full-fleged web application that can handle a million users, written using Firebase, React, and Node: [resoc](https://resoc.in)

+#### Clean, efficient code

+#### Libraries & Frameworks

+#### Design & Architecture

+### Databases

+### Deploying

+### Scaling

+### Networking & Security

+### Monitoring

+### Next?

+I hope this article was verbose enough to help you get started.
+The idea was to share everything I did to get into the industry, and how you could do the same. `cbrtl` is a platform that aims at sharing this experience with you, first-hand.
+We would be building stuff together, writing code, and sharing resources.
+This is just the beginning of a long journey; tis would be a private beta, and I'd be sharing the link to the platform soon.
+I deeply value my time, and I am sure you do too.
+The initial fee would be minimal; to cover the costs of running the platform, and the tremendous amount of effort I'd be putting in, and the time I'd be spending with you.
+You could always choose to donate and contribute more in building the platform.
+Optionally, you could follow this guide and get started on your own.

+I'll be writing more on this, and sharing more resources as we move on.
+If you have any questions, feel free to reach out bellow.
+I'd be happy to help you out.